SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 Existing public class-member signatures and protected APIs are unchanged, and the installed Codex backend aggregate shapes match `master`.
 The installed function surface is not literally unchanged: four additive namespace-scope semantic logger overloads were added for connection-bound MQTT and HTTP logging (`mqttLogScope(connection)`, `mqttLog(connection)`, `httpClientLog(connection)`, and `httpServerLog(connection)`).
 Existing source consumers remain source-compatible.

+The identity-prefix closure adds no namespace helper or public/protected API.
+It changes the signature of the private, nonvirtual server `releaseSession` implementation so its safe caller selects either the bound logger or destruction fallback; this adds no member state, layout change, or vtable effect.

 Binary compatibility is **not claimed**.
 Installed HTTP client/server context and response classes, MQTT `Mqtt`, and `MariaDBConnection` have private layout changes, so consumers must rebuild.
 AppServerClient's PIMPL and the restored Codex aggregates add no exposed layout change.
 EventSource's private shared allocation and inline destructor behavior changed, but no virtual slot was added.
 No vtable entry was added, removed, or reordered.
 SOVERSION is intentionally unchanged.

 ## Validation surface and results